 What are dog mites?

-Mites are tiny parasites, usually under a millimetre long, that may live on, or burrow into your dog’s skin and cause irritation and inflammation.
+Mites are tiny parasites, usually under a millimetre long, that may live in the fur, the ears, or burrow into your dog’s skin, causing irritation and inflammation.
 Mites are a fairly common health concern for dogs.
-There are a number of different types of mites, and they cause a range of skin conditions, from dry skin to hair loss and skin irritation.
+There are a number of different types of mites, and they can cause a range of skin conditions, from dry skin to hair loss, skin irritation and intense itchiness, if left untreated.

 What health conditions do dog mites cause?